 RAAus' ongoing staff undertake annual performance reviews.
-These performance reviews are reviewed on a minimum 6-monthly basis, where the staff members and their immediate manager and/or Corporate Services Executive (CSE), reviews progress against their annual performance plan.
+These performance reviews are reviewed on a minimum 6-monthly basis, where the staff members and their immediate manager reviews progress against their annual performance plan.
 The performance objectives for each plan are set at the commencement of the financial year and relate to both individual and organisational performance in alignment to the organisational Strategic Plan.

-The CEO conducts the annual performance reviews for the HOS, HFO, HAM & CSE and these are reviewed regularly on an individual basis for individual coaching, periodical performance review updates and departmental health checks, with an annual performance review occurring at the end of each financial year.
+The AM conducts the annual performance reviews for the HOS, HFO, & HAM and these are reviewed regularly on an individual basis for individual coaching, periodical performance review updates and departmental health checks, with an annual performance review occurring at the end of each financial year.
 The HOS and other Key Personnel undertake reviews of staff within their department.
+Performance of the Accountable Manager with respect to aviation functions approved under CASR Part 149 requirements is tracked by the RAAus Board of Directors.

-The CEO and all Executive Team members (HOS, HFO, HAM & CSE) meet each week to review significant matters as they relate to each specific portfolio along with organisational performance including staff matters, logistical matters, workload, budget and service delivery.
+The AM and all key personnel (HOS, HFO & HAM) meet regularly to review significant matters as they relate to each specific portfolio along with organisational performance including staff matters, logistical matters, workload, budget and service delivery.
 This enables a strategic review of each department, informing each of the Executive Team members.